S8A/s8a.github.io/_posts/2024-07-31-links-and-thoughts-007.md

 - Date: 2024-06-30
 - Sources:
     - _The Misesian_ 1, no. 3 (May / June 2024).
 Ludwig von Mises Institute (LvMI).
-    - YouTube video of presentation at the LvMI's 2024 Human Action Conference.
+    - YouTube video of the presentation at the LvMI's 2024 Human Action Conference.

 <img class="w-100" src="https://i.ytimg.com/vi/ELXA0yeF2ds/maxresdefault.jpg" alt="Picture of Shawn Ritenour giving his presentation at the 2024 Human Action Conference."/>

 This essay and corresponding presentation by economist Shawn Ritenour are a reflection and commemoration of [_Human Action_](https://cdn.mises.org/Human%20Action_3.pdf) (1949), the _magnum opus_ of Austrian economist Ludwig von Mises, on the occasion of the 75th anniversary of its publication.
 Ritenour explains the importance of _Human Action_ for economics in general and for his own intellectual career, and how its groundbreaking, rigurously systematic causal-realist approach provides the proper foundations for true economic science, superior to present and past alternative theories.

-I particularly liked the latter half of the essay, in which Ritenour provides one of the most readable yet thorough syntheses of Mises's economic theory and its implications for the topic of economic development.
+I particularly liked the latter half of the essay, in which Ritenour provides one of the most readable yet thorough recaps of Mises's economic theory and its implications for the topic of economic development.
 I highly encourage reading it from beginning to end, so I'll just quote the final paragraph:

 > In short, one of the great lessons of Mises's Human Action is that the institutions of the free society&mdash;private property and sound money&mdash;make up the environment enabling economic progress, and hence, human flourishing.
 {: .fst-italic.ps-4.border-start.border-5}